-Emmaville SEND Information Report
+Emmaville SEND Information Report Reviewed and updated in October 2023

 Welcome to Emmaville's SEND Information Report, which is part of Gateshead Council's Local Offer for children and young people with Special Educational Needs and Disabilities.

 At Emmaville Primary School, we recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partneship with other agencies in order to provide educational experiences for all pupils, including those with a special educational need or disability.